jotpowers/Personal-Growth/vignettes.md

 "The graveyards of Europe are filled with indispensible men." -Misattributed to Charles De Gaulle, but really, an old saying [first documented by Elbert Hubbard](https://quoteinvestigator.com/2011/11/21/graveyards-full/).

 The idea being, in reality, no one is indispensable.
 It will be sad/inconvenient if they are gone, but they are not indispensible.

+## Grandparents

+Grandparents are critical, because they help prevent problems from perpetuating every other generation.
+Let me explain.

+Everyone has things that happened to them that they say "I'll never do that with my children."
+But, they often don't actually understand the context and the tradeoffs, because, well, they're kids.
+So, they prevent that for their children, and thereby cause the problem that their parents wanted to make sure "never happened to their children".

+Grandparents help provide the context on the original so it doesn't just change into an every-other-generation thing.